wmcooper2/billboard-top-100-scraper/README.md

-# Billboard Top 100 Archive Scraper
+# Billboard Top 100 Archive Scraper (README not finished)

-Get the data for the top 100 songs since 1958 and store the data in text files.
+A GUI tool to scrape the hit song records from www.billboard100.com.

 ## Purpose

-The data will be used to pick the most popular songs from the already scraped lyrics data from `www.lyrics.com`.
+The data will be used to help filter selections already scraped from `www.lyrics.com` as part of a larger project.
 The most popular songs have the greatest likelihood of being interesting to EFL students.

-This way, the most relevant songs from the lyrics database will be determined to have a higher priority when looking for matching grammar patterns to make customized English lessons for students.

-The most popular songs are more likely to have a music video or other performance on Youtube that can be found compared to the least popular songs (ones that don't show up on the Billboard Top 100).

 ### Process Flow
 * scrapeyears.py